LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 The Base CameraProcess class handles the calls to these methods, as well as the exceptions that might be raised.
 All the user has to do is to define them.
-In addition to the methods that the user has to define, there are three other methods that can be called and provide extra functionalities :
+In addition to the methods that the user has to define, there are four other methods that can be called and provide extra functionalities :

+- :meth:`~crappy.blocks.camera_processes.CameraProcess.set_config` is an
+  optional hook for processing state chosen in a custom CameraConfig window.
+  The base Camera Block calls it before the CameraProcess starts, unpacking the tuple returned by :meth:`~crappy.tool.camera_config.CameraConfig.get_config`.
+Its arguments should be stored for use by :meth:`~crappy.blocks.camera_processes.CameraProcess.init`.
 - :meth:`~crappy.blocks.camera_processes.CameraProcess.send` is the equivalent
   of the :meth:`~crappy.blocks.Block.send` method of the Block, of which it is almost an exact copy.
 It allows to send data to downstream Block, and takes